HybridNLP2018/tutorial/README.md

 # HybridNLP2018 - Tutorial on Hybrid Techniques for Knowledge-based NLP

+## This repo is now Archived
+This repo is now **archived** and will no longer maintained (some of the notebooks may no longer work in Google Colaboratory due to it moving to Tensorflow 2).
+However, for an updated and maintained version of this tutorial, use [hybridnlp](https://github.com/hybridnlp) with revised and new notebooks as well as an upcoming book!

 ## Knowledge graphs meet machine learning and all their friends

 This repo contains the notebooks and overall materials of the HybridNLP 2018 tutorial (http://expertsystemlab.com/hybridNLP18/)